Urban-Meteorology-Reading/UMEP-Workshop/source/Prepare/PrepareForTheWorkshop.rst

 Prior to the workshop complete the steps in the section.

-You may also want to have a look at the `background material <https://urban-meteorology-reading.github.io/UMEP-Workshop.io/Background-Resources.html>`
+You may also want to have a look at the `background material <Background>`.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2
    :numbered:
-   :hidden:
-   :glob:

-   *
+   QGIS1
+   UMEP1